Home » Blog » 6 High-Altitude Tips for a Great Colorado Springs Vacation

 Tip #1: Drink Lots of Water

 When you’re out and about in the Pikes Peak region, it’s critical that you drink a lot of water.
 Don’t wait to get thirsty to decide you need a drink, either.
-Sip frequently and count your ounces so you know you’re getting enough every day that you are here.
-When you’re hiking and biking and swimming, it’s easy to lose track of your hydration level, so it’s really important that you try to pay attention to what you’re drinking.
-And if you’re super active and working up a sweat, it also doesn’t hurt to slip in a sport drink with electrolytes into the rotation, too.
-We’re also pretty partial to Colorado water (although you should always purify it when taking it directly from a natural body of water — tablets are cheaper than a visit to the ER).
-All those beautiful mountains gather up great heaps of snow all winter long that runs into our reservoirs (you’ll see several of them as you drive up Pikes Peak).
-Those crystal-clear reservoirs supply all of the water here in the Springs and go on to feed water sources for much of the western United States.
+Sip frequently and count your ounces so you know you’re getting enough every day while you’re here.
+When you’re having fun, it’s easy to lose track of your hydration level, so keep your water handy all day.
+It’s also an easy thing to forget if you’re here in the winter, but it’s just as important.
+We also recommend adding in a sport drink with electrolytes occasionally too.
+Colorado Springs’ water is supplied entirely from snowmelt, so feel free to drink from the tap here.
+All those beautiful mountains gather up great heaps of snow all winter long that runs into our reservoirs.
+You’ll see several of them as you drive up Pikes Peak!
+Those crystal-clear reservoirs supply all of the water here and feed water sources for much of the western United States.

 Tip #2: Monitor the Booze-Intake

 At higher altitudes, it’s easy to get super tipsy, super-fast — completely by accident.
 The effects of alcohol feel more pronounced when you’re running around so far above sea level.
 Now, we have a ton of great breweries, distilleries and wineries, so managing this can be particularly tricky.
 However, you don’t have to outright abstain.
 If, for example, you want to try lots of beers in a brewery, ask for a flight — small samples of several brews.
-Take it slow when you do imbibe, matching your alcoholic beverages with lots of water and never drinking on an empty stomach.
+Take it slow when you do imbibe, and include water and food with any alcoholic intake.
 If you begin to feel a bit woozy, back off and drink some water.
 The beer, wine and whiskey isn’t going anywhere, there’s no need to try to drink it all in one sitting.

 Tip #3: Be Lazy at First

 Welcome to colorful Colorado — now take a seat.
-We’re not being inhospitable when we say that, we’re trying to help you maximize your fun and stay healthy during your visit.
+We’re not being inhospitable, we just want you to feel your best while you’re here.
 Don’t get here today and expect to run a marathon tomorrow.
 You won’t have a good time.
-No one wants to pay for a vacation and spend it in bed, or worse, in the hospital.
 While you may be raring to go in mind and spirit, your body needs some time to adjust to operating in dry, low-oxygen conditions.
-If you run at home, start with half of the time you’d normally run, especially if you’re running on hills or in the mountains.
+If you run at home, start with half of the time you’d normally run, especially if you’re running on hills.
 Basically, start slow and build up.
 The U.S. Olympic Training Center is here because of this higher altitude, by the way.
-Isn’t that neat?
 Once you can train and perform at your maximum here, you’ll perform like a champ at any lower altitude.
 But only if you calm down when you first arrive and let your body and Colorado get acquainted.

-Local’s Tip: Plan attractions in the Chill Chaser zone your first few days here.
+Plan attractions with a lower exertion level your first few days here.
+You’ll see an exertion level on all of our attractions’ pages.
 Relax at a museum, check out some local restaurants, just generally laze about.
 Check out some of our great local history to help you acclimate.
 History Buff Itinerary

 Tip #4: Watch What You Eat